awsdocs/aws-freertos-docs/doc_source/device-tester-for-freertos-ug.md

 `testWifiConfig`
 Test Wi\-Fi configuration\.
 The Wi\-Fi library tests require a board to connect to two access points\.
 This attribute configures the second access point\.
 The test Wi\-Fi settings are configured in `$AFR_HOME/tests/common/wifi/aws_test_wifi.c.`\.
 The following macros are set by using the values found in `aws_test_wifi.c`\.
 Some of the Wi\-Fi test cases expect the access point to have some security and not to be open\.
-If your board does not support Wi\-Fi, you must still include the `clientWifiConfig` and `testWifiConfig` section in your `device.json` file, but you can omit values for these attributes\.
 + testwifiWIFI\_SSID: The Wi\-Fi SSID as a C string\.
 + testwifiWIFI\_PASSWORD: The Wi\-Fi password as a C string\.
 + testwifiWIFI\_SECURITY: The type of Wi\-Fi security used\.
 One of the following values: